Francis Spellman: Racism

-Although he had once expressed his personal opposition to demonstrations during the American Civil Rights Movement, Spellman declined J. Edgar Hoover's requests to condemn Dr. Martin Luther King Jr. Spellman funded the trip by a group of New York priests and religious sisters to the 1965 Selma to Montgomery marches.
-Spellman opposed racial discrimination in public housing but also the social activism of such priests as Daniel Berrigan and his brother Philip Berrigan, as well as a young Melkite priest, David Kirk.
+Spellman had once expressed his personal opposition to demonstrations during the Civil Rights Movement, but he declined J. Edgar Hoover's requests to condemn Martin Luther King Jr. Spellman funded a trip by a group of New York priests and religious sisters to the 1965 Selma to Montgomery marches.
+He opposed racial discrimination in public housing but also the social activism of such priests as Daniel Berrigan and his brother Philip Berrigan, as well as a young Melkite priest, David Kirk.

 Communism

 Spellman once said "a true American can neither be a Communist nor a Communist condoner" and "the first loyalty of every American is vigilantly to weed out and counteract Communism and convert American Communists to Americanism".

 Spellman defended Senator Joseph McCarthy's 1953 investigations of alleged Communist subversives in the federal government.
-He said in 1954 that McCarthy had "told us about the Communists and about Communist methods" and that he was "not only against communism—but ... against the methods of the Communists".

-As early as 1954, Spellman was warning the Eisenhower Administration about the advance of communism in French Indochina.
+As early as 1954, Spellman was warning the Eisenhower administration about the advance of communism in French Indochina.
 He had met the future South Vietnamese president, Ngô Đình Diệm, in 1950, and was favorably impressed by his strongly Catholic and anti-Communist views.
-After France was defeated by the Viet Minh at the battle of Dien Bien Phu in 1954 and withdrew from Vietnam, Spellman started urging President Eisenhower to intervene in the conflict.
+After the Viet Minh defeated France at the battle of Dien Bien Phu in 1954 and withdrew from French Indochina, Spellman urged President Eisenhower to intervene in the conflict.

-When the U.S. entered the Vietnam War in 1965, Spellman staunchly supported the intervention.
+When the U.S. entered the Vietnam War in 1965, Spellman supported the intervention.
 A group of college students protested outside his residence in December 1965 for suppressing antiwar priests.
-Spellman spent Christmas 1965 with troops in South Vietnam.
-While there, he quoted Commodore Stephen Decatur, declaring, "My country, may it always be right, but right or wrong, my country."
+Spellman spent Christmas 1965 with troops in South Vietnam, where he quoted Commodore Stephen Decatur, declaring, "My country, may it always be right, but right or wrong, my country."
 Spellman also called the war a "war for civilization" and "Christ's war against the Vietcong and the people of North Vietnam."

 Some critics called the Vietnam War "Spelly's War" and Spellman the "Bob Hope of the clergy".
 One priest accused him of blessing "the guns which the pope is begging us to put down".
-In January 1967, antiwar protestors disrupted a mass at St. Patrick's Cathedral.
-Spellman's support for the war and his opposition to church reform greatly undermined his clout within the church and country.
+In January 1967, antiwar protestors disrupted a Mass celebrated at St. Patrick's Cathedral.
 The illustrator Edward Sorel designed a poster in 1967, Pass the Lord and Praise the Ammunition, showing Spellman carrying a rifle with a bayonet.
-The poster was never distributed because Spellman died right after its printing.
+The poster was never distributed; Spellman died soon after it was printed.